 In addition to her healthcare experience, Valerie has worked in fundraising and not-for-profit management and served as a consultant in strategic planning and a leadership coach.
 She holds a bachelor’s degree in Speech Communication from the University of Southern Mississippi and a master’s degree in Management and Leadership from Webster University.

 Valerie lives in Melbourne, Florida with husband Darrell, an aerospace engineer, has an adult daughter who works in maternal health, and recently became a grandmother.

 Valerie feels everything she has done professionally has led her to this position and her ability to lead a team that can have far-reaching impact inmaking childbirth safe.

 Rebecca Britt is the Director of Education and Engagement for the Preeclampsia Foundation.
 Her calling to advocate and support those who often don't have a voice led her to earn a Bachelor of Science in Social Work from the University of Vermont.

 Rebecca has over 10 years’ experience working in the nonprofit sector.
 It was during that work she developed a passion for evaluative measures to ensure program optimization, impact and sustainability.
-Rebecca has lead innovative evaluation efforts to assess patient perspective and quality prenatal and postpartum care.
-She is the Principle Investigator for the Preeclampsia Foundation's Cuff Project, a prenatal and postpartum, home blood pressure monitor distribution and education program of over 50 medical offices and hospitals nationwide.
+Rebecca has led innovative evaluation efforts to assess patient perspective and quality prenatal and postpartum care.
+She is the Principal Investigator for the Preeclampsia Foundation's Cuff Project, a prenatal and postpartum, home blood pressure monitor distribution and education program of over 50 medical offices and hospitals nationwide.